compsci201/compsci201.github.io/boggle/1-good-word-on-board-finder.md

 ---

 If you went to recitation on March 30th you should have most of this part completed.
 Read through just to be sure.
 Recitation slides are a good resource to look at if you are confused.
-We did not write code to account for the 'Qu' cell so make sure you do that.
+We did not write code to account for the 'Qu' cell in recitation so make sure you do that.

 ####![Boggle Board](https://www.cs.duke.edu/courses/fall12/compsci201/assignments/boggle/bogglemountain.jpg)